Skip to Content

 Contact details +64 (06) 356 9099 ext.
 84212

+I have been with the School of Aviation since 2005.
 I have a BSc(Hons) and a PhD, both in Psychology (Plymouth and Warwick, respectively).
 Much of my research is in applied aviation psychology (e.g., pilot decision-making), although occasionally I collaborate with researchers on other projects of interest.
-A large part of my research is experimental and uses primary data, although I also have experience of systematic review methodology (I have published 3 and supervised several student's systematic reviews).
+A large part of my research is experimental and uses primary data, although I also have experience of systematic review methodology (I have been lead author on 3 systematic reviews and supervised several student's systematic reviews).

 My research has been featured in the British Psychological Society's Digest and I've been written about in newspapers such as the Independent (UK) and the HR website HRZone; I have also commented in various national and international newspaper articles.

-In addition to supervising PhDs (8 completed so far), I have supervised 12 Master’s theses; currently I am primary supervisor of 2 Phds and co-supervisor for 2more.
+In addition to supervising PhDs (9 completed so far), I have supervised 12 Master’s theses; currently I am supervising 3 PhDs.

 I won the College of Business Supervisor's Award (2014) and Massey University's Research Translation Competition (2016).

-I am keen to supervise further PhD theses, particularly those in the area of decison making in aviation.
+I am keen to supervise further PhD theses, particularly those in the area of decison making in aviation, an area in which I have several publications.
 For potential candidates who have a high GPA, there is the possibility of gaining a Massey PhD scholarship.

-Andrew has a BSc(Hons) (Plymouth) and a PhD (Warwick), both in Psychology.
-Much of his research is in applied aviation psychology, although sometimes he collaborates on other projects of interest.
+Andrew has a BSc(Hons) (Plymouth) and a PhD (Warwick) in Psychology.
+Much of his research is in applied aviation psychology.
 His research has been featured in the British Psychological Society's Digest and has been mentioned in many media outlets.

-He has supervised 8 PhDs and 12 Master’s theses.
+He has supervised to completion 9 PhDs and 12 Master’s theses.

 Andrew won the College of Business Supervisor's Award (2014) and the Research Translation Competition (2016).

-He is an associate editor for The International Journal of Aerospace Psychology and, until its recent discontinuation, was an international editor for FACT.
+He is an associate editor for The International Journal of Aerospace Psychology and, until it was discontinued, an international editor for FACT.

 My primary areas of interest are aviation decision-making, general aviation psychology, underreporting of safety issues, mild-hypoxia.